diegopardo/transformersbattle/README.md

 1. The AllSpark token never expires so there is no need to implement a token auto-renew feature

 ## Implementation description
+Application is configured to use Dagger as dependency injection framework.
+It doesn't include any database engine such as Room or SQLlite as there is no local storage other than the SharedPreferences.
+Retrofit is used to query the REST API, and the AllSpak token is appended to every HTTP request taking advantage of the okhttp3.Interceptor interface.
+The selected architectural pattern is MVVM so the view logic and the business logic are decoupled.
+JUnit and Mockito for unit testing.
+User Interface layouts using some Material Design elements.

 ## Known issues and enhancements
 1. Sometimes team icon images won't load either with Glide or Picasso